Leon Best: Blackburn's £3m striker returns in reserve win

 Reserve team coach Gary Bowyer was delighted to see Best come through his return unscathed.

-"I thought Leon's movement was good and the timing of his headers was excellent," Bowyer, who had a spell as caretaker manager of the first team before Michael Appleton's appointment in January, told the
+"I thought Leon's movement was good and the timing of his headers was excellent," Bowyer, who had a spell as caretaker manager of the first team before Michael Appleton's appointment in January, told the club website.

 "We just have to be patient and don't be expecting too much too soon, but from a starting point it was magnificent.
 To get over an hour is a credit to him."